 1. Eat for good health

-The foods you eat will give your body the vitamins, minerals, and essential antioxidants it needs to keep you healthy, active, and fighting off disease.
-In particular, eating more plant-based foods like fresh vegetables and fruits will help boost your immune system and keep your gut health going strong.
+Your foods will give your body the vitamins, minerals, and essential antioxidants to keep you healthy, active, and fighting disease.
+In particular, eating more plant-based foods like fresh vegetables and fruits will help boost your immune system and keep your gut health strong.
 Choose lean meats for your proteins and whole grains to keep you feeling satiated.

 2. Take supplements and medication as instructed

-Even the young and healthy will take supplements to round out their dietary requirements.
-As most seniors are prescribed medications for other conditions, it’s essential to discuss with your doctor first about any supplements you can and should take.
+Even the young and healthy will take supplements to complete their dietary requirements.
+As most seniors are prescribed medications for other conditions, you must discuss with your doctor any supplements you can and should take.
 Always start with that checkup first before ordering vitamins and supplements.

 FREE Quotes, No Obligations!

-Your doctor may suggest things like calcium and vitamins D, B6, or B12.
-However, in your 70s and beyond, it is vital to make sure that nothing you take will impact any medication you’re on.
+Your doctor may suggest calcium and vitamins D, B6, or B12.
+However, in your 70s and beyond, ensuring that nothing you take will impact any medication you’re on is vital.

 3. Keep your hands clean

-If the pandemic taught us anything, it’s that we all could do with cleaner hands.
+If the pandemic taught us anything, we could do it with cleaner hands.
 Before eating or touching anywhere on your face, wash your hands.
 Make sure you clean them after using the bathroom too.
 This will keep rogue germs from getting into your system.
-Beyond the age of 65, your immune system needs all the help it can get to stay strong.
-This simple step can keep you from falling ill to pathogens that you encounter.
+Beyond 65, your immune system needs all the help it can get to stay strong.
+This simple step can keep you from falling ill from pathogens you encounter.

 4. Don’t ignore stress

-Perhaps you’re in your retirement, but that doesn’t mean life is without its stresses.
-On a fixed income, many things can keep you up at night worrying.
+Perhaps you’re in retirement, but that doesn’t mean life is without its stresses.
+Many things can keep you up at night worrying about a fixed income.
 But all that stress brings out cortisol, the hormone your body creates when stressed.
-With too much of it, it can cause trouble for your immune system.
+Too much of it, it can cause trouble for your immune system.

 Staying active is a great way to keep stress at bay.
 You may also find that meditation and yoga help you feel on top of the things that cause you stress.
 It could be a walk along the lake or at the park, playing cards with friends, or even petting an animal.
 As each person is different, find something that helps you relax and do it every day.